FilippoMazzara/Progetto_IFO/README.md

       EXON <- c("exon_number")
       ```

-If not present the following will be tried to be inferred using values
+If not present the following will be tried to be computed using values
 from other columns, if they exist:
 - Tumor_Sample_Barcode is inferred from the file or the data set names
 - Vaf is calculated dividing t_depth for t_alt_count   - Variant_Type is